Skip to main content

 Curriculum Vitae

-Dr. Jennings Mayo-Wilson, PhD MHS, is an Associate Professor in the Department of Health Behavior and Department of Maternal and Child Health at the University of North Carolina Gillings School of Global Public Health.
+Dr. Jennings Mayo-Wilson, PhD MHS, is an Associate Professor in the Department of Health Behavior at the University of North Carolina Gillings School of Global Public Health.
 She is a sexual and reproductive health behavioral scientist with methodological skills in epidemiology, biostatistics, and qualitative science.